Table of Contents

 The peculiarities for mobile devices are as follows:

-- Normal operation of video textures on iPhones is not possible because these devices play back videos via the standard iOS video player.
+- Normal operation of video textures on iPhone is not possible because these devices play back videos via the standard iOS video player.
 For these devices you need to convert your videos to special

 .seqformat by using our converter.